ls1intum/Athena/docs/index.rst

 Athena will use the information it is given and provide the automatic suggestions by using sub-modules depending on the exercise type.

 .. toctree::
-   :caption: Introduction
+   :caption: Setup
    :includehidden:
-   :maxdepth: 1
+   :maxdepth: 3

-   introduction/introduction
+   setup/install
+   setup/pycharm